 TIFF (Tagged-Image File Format)

 TIFF files are flexible bitmap image files supported by virtually all paint, image editing, and page-layout applications.
 Also, virtually all desktop scanners can produce TIFF images.
-This format, which uses the .tif extension, supports CMYK, RGB, Lab, grayscale files with alpha channels and Bitmap files without alpha channels.
+This format, which uses the .tif extension, supports CMYK, RGB, Lab, and grayscale files with alpha channels and Bitmap files without alpha channels.
 TIFF also supports LZW compression, a lossless compression format.

 A series of photographs captured over a period of time.
 These images can be captured in variable or set time intervals over the course of seconds, minutes, hours, days, weeks, etc.

-Although several more advanced cameras offer the option of custom function time-lapse imaging, most cameras require optional hard wired or remotely operated triggering devices to capture time-lapse imagery.
+Although several more advanced cameras offer the option of custom function time-lapse imaging, most cameras require optional hard-wired or remotely operated triggering devices to capture time-lapse imagery.

 A term used to describe the quality of color and tone ranging from an image's shadow details through the brightest highlight details, including all of the transitions in between these extreme points.
 Tonal range can also be described in terms of “gamut.”

-TTL (Through The Lens)
+TTL (Through the Lens)

 TTL refers to a metering system that determines the proper exposure based on measuring the light that strikes the imaging sensor (or film plane) after passing through the camera's lens.
 TTL readings are usually more accurate than handheld meter readings since all exposure factors, including filtration and any optical peculiarities, are taken into account when determining the final exposure.
 Many dedicated camera flashes also utilize TTL metering to determine the proper flash exposure.

 An “acquire” or import interface, developed as a standard for communications between scanners, imaging devices, digital cameras and the computer software.
 TWAIN allows you to import (acquire) an image into your software.
-This is the generally the interface of choice for the Windows platform.
+This is generally the interface of choice for the Windows platform.

 The result of recording too little light when taking a picture, which results in a dark image.
-In digital imaging, underexposure can usually be corrected to a certain extent by the use of image-editing software, depending upon how underexposed your image is.
-RAW files offer more latitude than JPEGs and TIFFs for correcting underexposure.
+In digital imaging, underexposure can be corrected to a certain extent by the use of image-editing software, depending upon how underexposed your image is.
+Raw files offer more latitude than JPEGs and TIFFs for correcting underexposure.

 Traditionally, a watermark is an image or icon that is embedded into paper for security purposes (American paper currency has a watermark).
 In digital photography, a watermark refers to information that is embedded in the image data to protect the copyrights of the image.

-A small, narrow-profile memory card format designed for use with the smallest digital cameras, PDAs and cell phones that accept additional memory.
+A small, narrow-profile memory card format designed for use with the smallest digital cameras, PDAs, and cell phones that accept additional memory.